IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 JupyterHub
 ++++++++++

-The Dataverse-to-JupyterHub Data Transfer Connector streamlines data transfer between Dataverse repositories and the cloud-based platform JupyterHub, enhancing collaborative research.
+The `Dataverse-to-JupyterHub Data Transfer Connector <https://forgemia.inra.fr/dipso/eosc-pillar/dataverse-jupyterhub-connector>`_ streamlines data transfer between Dataverse repositories and the cloud-based platform JupyterHub, enhancing collaborative research.
 This connector facilitates seamless two-way transfer of datasets and files, emphasizing the potential of an integrated research environment.
 It is a lightweight client-side web application built using React and relying on the Dataverse External Tool feature, allowing for easy deployment on modern integration systems.
 Currently, it supports small to medium-sized files, with plans to enable support for large files and signed Dataverse endpoints in the future.

 What kind of user is the feature intended for?
-The feature is intended for reasearchers, scientists and data analyst working with Dataverse instances and JupyterHub looking to ease the data transfer process.
+The feature is intended for researchers, scientists and data analyst who are working with Dataverse instances and JupyterHub looking to ease the data transfer process.

 .. _integrations-discovery: